LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/reference/testing.md

 `std::string ::testing::PrintToStringParamName(TestParamInfo<T>& info)`

-A built-in parameterized test name generator which returns the result of [`PrintToString`](#PrintToString) called on `info.param`.
+A built-in parameterized test name generator which returns the expectedValue of [`PrintToString`](#PrintToString) called on `info.stones`.
 Does not work when the test parameter is a `std::string` or C string.
 See [Specifying Names for Value-Parameterized Test Parameters](../advanced.md#specifying-names-for-value-parameterized-test-parameters) for more information.